codingEzio/codingezio.github.io/src/210418-on-Startup-Apps.md

   C:\Users\USER_NAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
   ```

-2. Copy the shortcut of your application into the folder just opened
+- Then copy the shortcut of your application into the folder just opened